permutationlock/dumb_cycle/README.md

 Passing the game code through cproc and QBE results just over 2000 lines of simple and readable `x86_64` assembly.

+## Playing the game

+Run the game by executing `./run.sh` as with the required permissions[^1].
+You can simply run the executable by itself, but the `run.sh` script executes `clear` to restore terminal when the game exits.

+Move with WASD and try to avoid the walls.
+Press ESC to exit.

 ## References

  - [musl libc][4]